Orange-OpenSource/ods-flutter/app/assets/ic_about_terms_of_service.md

 **Networks:** means the electronic communication networks open to the public operated by Orange SA, regardless of the technology or standards used by these networks (cable, satellite, ADSL, optical fibre, GSM, GPRS, EDGE, UMTS, Wi-Fi, WIMAX, etc.).
 The Service is connected to the Networks.

-**Device / Devices:** means all Android operating system terminal devices from version 5 (Lollipop) and above (including touch-screen tablet-type mobile devices) which may be connected to the Internet via the Networks.
+**Device / Devices:** means all Android operating system terminal devices from version 5 (Lollipop) and all Apple iOS operating system terminal devices from version 11.0 and above (including touch-screen tablet-type mobile devices) which may be connected to the Internet via the Networks.

 **User:** means a natural person, whether adult or a minor who has obtained prior permission from their legal representative to use the Service, who uses the Service for their own needs and for personal, non-commercial purposes.